 "Organizational Unit" means a Laboratory School, an Alternative School, or any public school district that is recognized as such by the State Board and that contains elementary schools typically serving kindergarten through 5th grades, middle schools typically serving 6th through 8th grades, or high schools typically serving 9th through 12th grades.
-The General Assembly acknowledges that the actual grade levels served by a particular Organizational Unit may vary slightly from what is typical.
+The General Assembly acknowledges that the actual grade slightly from what is typical.